-

 Day 1

-Place 2 drying racks each over top a baking sheet to catch any drippings.
-Put the andouille on the drying rack.
+Place 2 cooling racks each over top a baking sheet to catch any drippings.
+Put the Andouille on the cooling rack.

-Place the drying racks in the refrigerator overnight. -
+Place the cooling racks in the refrigerator overnight.

 Day 2

-Smoke the sausages at a temperature of 180F using pecan wood until the sausages reach an internal temperature of 150F.
+Smoke the sausages at a temperature of 180°F / 82°C using pecan wood until the sausages reach an internal temperature of 150°F / 65°C.

 Day 2

-Place the sausages in Butcher Paper or sealable plastic freezer bags and use a Sharpie to label the package Andouille: made June 19, 2013.
+Place the sausages in butcher paper or sealable plastic freezer bags and use a Sharpie to label the package Andouille: made May 6, 2015.

-Refrigerate the sausages for up to 2 weeks or freeze the sausages for up to 2 months.
+Place in the refrigerator for up to 2 weeks, or the freezer for up to 2 months.

-Slice the sausage thinly and eat cold, toss it on the grill, or cook it up in a gumbo, jambalaya or red beans and rice.
+Slice the sausage thinly and eat cold, toss it on the grill, or add it to a batch of Gumbo, jambalaya or red beans and rice.